Permissions

 Using permission modes

-Section titled “Using permission modes”letta -p "Fix the type errors" --permission-mode acceptEditsletta -p "Review this codebase" --permission-mode planletta -p "Run the full test suite and fix failures" --yoloThe --yolo flag is shorthand for --permission-mode bypassPermissions.
+Section titled “Using permission modes”letta -p "Review this codebase" --permission-mode standardletta -p "Fix the type errors" --permission-mode acceptEditsletta -p "Run the full test suite and fix failures" --yoloThe --yolo flag is shorthand for --permission-mode unrestricted.
+Legacy values such as default and bypassPermissions are still accepted for compatibility and map to standard and unrestricted respectively.

 Fine-grained control